TypeScript Special Types

 type Color = 'red' | 'blue' | 'green';

-Literal types can also be combined into unions to express concepts such as functions that only accept a certain set of known values.
-For example:
+Literal types can be combined into unions to express concepts like functions that only accept a specific set of known values:

 type Day = 'Monday' | 'Tuesday' | 'Wednesday';

-In this case, the function printDay only accepts values that are literals of type ‘Monday’, ‘Tuesday’, or ‘Wednesday’.
-Attempting to pass any other value will result in a type error.
+Here, the printDay function only accepts values that are literals of type ‘Monday’, ‘Tuesday’, or ‘Wednesday’.
+Any other value will result in a type error.

 Explanation of Literal Types in TypeScript

-The significance of literal types lies in their ability to provide stricter type checking and enhance code clarity.
-By explicitly stating the range of possible values for a variable, we can catch errors at compile-time rather than runtime.
-This helps prevent bugs and makes our code safer.
+Literal types are “exact” types representing a single possible value.
+They provide stricter type checking and enhance code clarity.
+By explicitly stating the range of possible values for a variable, TypeScript can catch errors at compile-time, helping prevent bugs and making the code safer.

 How to Define and Use Literal Types